wp-plugins/resume-builder/readme.txt

 == Changelog ==

 = 1.0.5 =
-* Each resume gets it's own single post page now (click View Resume to see it)
+* Each resume gets it's own single post page now (click View Resume to see it) -- you can override this file with a theme/child theme.
+* Added a few *Frequently Asked Questions* to help with the use of this plugin (see FAQ tab on [WordPress.org](http://wordpress.org/plugins/resume-builder/))
 * A few other minor updates to the styling etc.
-* Added a few Frequently Asked Questions to help with the use of this plugin (see tab on WordPress.org)

 = 1.0 =
 * Initial release